In this post, I’m going to share some of the best things to do in Berlin.

 The TV tower can be seen from most of Berlin and is a good benchmark for where you are in the enormous German capital.

 The view from up there is awe-inspiring, and you get a sense of how big a city Berlin is.

-How stupid I felt when I stood in the queue for an hour and a half and saw people skipping the line because they had booked a ticket in advance.
+How stupid I felt when I stood in the queue for an hour and a half and saw people skipping the line because they had already booked a ticket.